asif406/online-travel-booking-system/README.md

 After a booking is made, the system sends an email or SMS confirmation with booking details and links to manage the reservation.
 Customer Support:

-In case of issues, booking systems often provide customer support via live chat, phone, or
+In case of issues, booking systems often provide customer support via live chat, phone